Senior Management Team

 Director of Planning

 Tim Slaney is the Director of Planning for the South Downs National Park.
 He started work with the South Downs National Park Authority in November 2011.
-Prior to that, he worked at the Royal Borough of Windsor and Maidenhead as Head of Planning and Development.
-Tim has worked in a number of urban and rural District and Unitary authorities in technical and leadership roles, managing Planning, Building Control, Conservation, Transport and Highways, and Regeneration.
+Prior to that, he worked at the Royal Borough of Windsor and Maidenhead as Head of Planning and Regeneration.
+Tim has worked in a number of urban and rural District and Unitary authorities in the south west and south east National Park Planning Service in technical and leadership roles.
+This has included managing Planning, Building Control, Conservation, Transport and Highways, and Regeneration functions.
+He has led on a number of joint partnership working arrangements and projects across Authorities and service providers.

-Tim leads and oversees the provision of the Development Management service, Plan Policy making and Sustainable Futures.
-In the Development Management arena Tim is responsible for the “hosted” arrangement, including contractual and performance matters, whereby 96% of the 4,000+ planning applications are dealt with by the District or County Council.
-He is also responsible for the first single Local Plan across the whole of the National Park, which adopts a landscape first approach.
-Tim also has a key corporate role representing the Authority at many levels including rural economic growth, tourism and housing partnerships, amongst many.
+Tim leads and oversees the provision of the National Park Planning Service including Development Management service, Plan Policy making and Sustainable Futures.
+In the Development Management arena Tim is responsible for the “hosted” arrangement, including contractual and performance matters, whereby 84% of the 5,000+ planning applications are dealt with by some District Councils.
+He is also responsible for the first single Local Plan across the whole of the National Park, which adopts a landscape led approach.
+The Authority also provides support and leadership as appropriate to over 50 Neighbourhood combined and Community Plans both within and beyond the National Park.
+Tim also has a key corporate role representing the Authority on many matters including rural economic growth, tourism and affordable housing provision.

 Director of Countryside Policy and Management